How to make homemade bath powder. Full bathtub in front of window with beautiful view of mountains.

 Mixing and Storing

-Store the bath powder in an airtight container, such as a mason jar or sealed container, to prevent moisture from entering.
-The bath powder can be used immediately or stored for later use.
-Simply add a few tablespoons to your bath and enjoy a relaxing and fragrant soak.
+Store your finished bath powder in an airtight container such as a mason jar or sealed storage container.
+Keeping moisture out ensures the powder stays fresh and fizzy.
+Use it immediately or save it for later.
+When you’re ready to relax, add a few tablespoons to warm bathwater and enjoy a soothing, fragrant soak.

 How to Make Homemade Bath Powder: 3 Simple Recipes